-Despite the fact that Mac OS X has a fantastic and beautiful GUI, as a software developer I have to use the shell all the time.
-When I started on the Mac I was using the de facto standard setup which includes Terminal.app, Bash and MacPorts.
-This setup lasted for nearly 3 years but got now replaced for a much better one:
+Despite the fact that Mac OS X has a fantastic and beautiful GUI, as a software developer, I have to use the shell all the time.
+When I started on the Mac I was using the de facto standard setup which includes Terminal.app, Bash, and MacPorts.
+This setup lasted for nearly 3 years but got now replaced by a much better one:

 After reading a lot about Homebrew on the net I decided to give it a try.
 The main advantage of Homebrew is that it only installs packages which are not already present in the Mac OS X system.
 So you don't get any duplicates of libraries and programs on your system unless it is really necessary.

 I also like the fact that a simple:

 updates the local git repository and then gives me a list of all outdated packages where I can handpick the ones I want to update.
 As all programs and libraries are compiled against your existing system libraries this speeds up the update process enormously.

 There is one thing about Homebrew which I really don't like that much.
 The developers of Homebrew favor not to use the sudo command for all homebrew operations.
 As convenient that is for installing and updating packages, lowering the security on /usr/local makes me feel uncomfortable.
 I know that for installing and updating packages it's much more secure to not use sudo because giving an unknown script root access is always unsafe.
 What I don't like is that every program I run as a normal user can change the content of /usr/local without me even noticing it.